hectorm/otpauth/README.md

   digits: 6,
   // Interval of time for which a token is valid, in seconds.
   period: 30,
-  // Arbitrary key encoded in base32 or OTPAuth.Secret instance
+  // Arbitrary key encoded in base32 or `OTPAuth.Secret` instance
   // (if omitted, a cryptographically secure random secret is generated).
   secret: "US3WHSG7X5KAPV27VANWKQHF3SH3HULL",
-  //   or `OTPAuth.Secret.fromBase32("US3WHSG7X5KAPV27VANWKQHF3SH3HULL")`
+  //   or: `OTPAuth.Secret.fromBase32("US3WHSG7X5KAPV27VANWKQHF3SH3HULL")`
-  //   or `new OTPAuth.Secret()`
+  //   or: `new OTPAuth.Secret()`
 });

+// Unless you know what you are doing, it is recommended to use the default
+// values for the algorithm, digits, and period options, as these are the most
+// common values used by most services.

-// A cryptographically secure random secret can also be generated with: let secret = new OTPAuth.Secret({ size: 20 });
+// Generate a cryptographically secure random secret.
+// It is NOT recommended to use less than 128 bits (16 bytes). let secret = new OTPAuth.Secret({ size: 20 });

 // Generate a token (returns the current token as a string).